KartanHQ/intellij-nuxtjs/README.md

 <!-- Plugin description -->
 Create an app in seconds and setup project through [Nuxt.js](https://nuxtjs.org) official scaffolding tool.

-Speed up the setup phase of app development for both new and experienced developers.
+Speed up the setup phase of application development for both new and experienced developers.
 <!-- Plugin description end -->

 ## Installation